mercadolibre/srt/README.md

 # Scaling Sequential Recommendation Models with Transformers

-This repository contains the code for the paper "Scaling Sequential Recommendation Models with Transformers" published at The 47th International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR 2024)
+This repository contains the code for the paper Pablo Zivic, Hernán C. Vazquez and Jorge Sanchez (2024) "Scaling Sequential Recommendation Models with Transformers" published at The 47th International ACM SIGIR Conference on Research and Development in Information Retrieval
+(SIGIR 2024)